 Net Taxable Income

 State Income Tax

 (assumed at 6%)

 †Federal Tax assumes maximum rate of 39.6% + 3.8% new Medicare tax

 *Net After Tax includes the pension contribution + remaining revenue after tax levy.

-William H. Black, Jr. has been in the pension administration business for 34 years.
+About the author: William H. Black, Jr. has been in the pension administration business for 34 years.
 The firm Pension Services, Inc. administers both defined contribution and defined benefit plans, employs an ERISA attorney, an Enrolled Actuary, and complete clerical staff.
 Bill is qualified to give continuing education to CPA’s in 47 different states.
 He has spoken nationally and internationally on retirement plans, has been quoted in USA Today, written articles for several industry journals and has appeared on many financial radio shows discussing the topic of retirement and financial matters.
 He is a much sought after speaker and author.